Mel Courtney: Member of Parliament

 From the early 1970s to the mid 1980s, two key issues emerged on the road to the eventual declaration of a New Zealand nuclear-free zone in 1984: one was the opposition to French nuclear tests at Mururoa and the other was opposition to American warships' visits to New Zealand.
 In July 1976 Courtney presented a petition to Parliament, signed by over 20,000 people (including the Nelson based writer Maurice Gee), asking the Government to reconsider its decision to allow nuclear warships into New Zealand ports (the USS Truxtun and USS Long Beach were expected later in the year).
 There had been no such visit of American warships to New Zealand since 1964.
 In September 1976 Courtney followed up and put a parliamentary question to the Prime Minister, Robert Muldoon, to ascertain the cost of the USS Truxtun visit alone to the New Zealand taxpayer and it was estimated to be at least $110,000.

 In December 1976, Courtney said in a written statement that the National Government had borrowed more than $1000 million after only a year in office.
 He said this contrasted with the Prime Minister presenting himself to the electorate as "the man who was going to stop borrowing".

 In April 1977, Courtney wrote to the Minister of Health, Frank Gill, about the health risks associated with lead in petrol.
 There had been a survey in Christchurch "which concluded that lead levels from petrol emissions must be regarded as a serious problem".
 However, Gill replied in a statement that, "there was no proven health hazard...[and] the Government had no immediate plans to reduce the level".
 New Zealand only began to reduce lead in petrol in 1986 and did not remove it completely until 1996, twenty years after Courtney raised the issue.
+In 2017 Dr Nick Wilson, of the University of Otago's Department of Public Health in Wellington, called the delay in moving to unleaded petrol a "tragedy".

 In August 1977, Courtney was very critical of Muldoon and his financial management: "This Muldoon economic muddle has placed the country in a very serious position...Far from being an economic wizard, the Minister of Finance would have trouble managing a penny-in-the-slot machine.
 I would not trust one of my businesses to his care."